agabaandre/biotimehrm/README.md

  composer install
 ```

- Install the required node modules by running.
+ Install the required node modules by running the command below.
 This will enable you get all the systems functionality
  ```sh
  npm install
 ```